JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Contents/Part11_Search_Trees/part11_00_search_trees.md

 #### Concept) Splay
 * Given a node x of a binary search tree T, we splay x by moving x to the root of T through a sequence of **restructurings**.

-* A **splaying** step consists of repeating these restructurings at x until x becomes the root of T.
+* A **splaying** step consists of repeating following 3 restructurings at x until x becomes the root of T.
-  * 3 cases for Restructuring
 1. zig-zig
    * Formation
      * The node x and its parent y are both left children or both right children.